 As part of my recent tech startup tour in the Dutch capital, I stopped by the startup's offices to see what all the fuss is about.
 It was good timing, too, as 3D Hubs was about to announce a number of interesting things.

 I caught up with Brian Garret, who co-founded 3D Hubs a little over two years ago and helped the company raise more than $4.5 million from Balderton Capital and others.
-You can watch our interview above.
+You can watch our interview below:

 Here's a picture of Brian with a 3D-printed version of himself.
 More office pictures below.